jesvedberg/Ancestry_HMM-S/README.md

 With MINIMUM_S and MAXIUMUM_S, you specify the search space for inferring the selective coeffient s.
 We recommend setting these values th 0.001 and 0.15 as a start.
 In actuality, AHMMS will automatically cap the maximum value to whatever value of s that is expected to cause the site to reach a frequency of 0.99 in the specified time since introgression.
 This cap is used to prevent division-by-0 bugs if a site goes to fixation.
 You can turn off the cap with `--full_selection_space`, but be warned that this can cause AHMMS to report the likelihood ratio as `nan` under certain outlier conditions.
 Also, even using this flag, AHMMS will generally not report selective coefficients that are above the standard cap value.

 Golden section search will print the selective coeffient that generates the highest likelihood ratio, together with the likelihood ratio for each analysed site to STDOUT.
-Column order site, selective coefficient, likelihod ratio:
+Column order: site, inferred selective coefficient, likelihod ratio:

         64154   0.00102039      -0.0422059912235
         71641   0.00102038967342        -0.0365331203211